idkcallme/Networkarch/README.md

 The "ISP" router was configured to:

-*   Simulate an internet connection by assigning itself a "public" IP address.
+*   Simulate an internet connection by assigning itself a public IP address.
 *   Act as the default gateway for the internal network.
 *   Provide DHCP service, automatically assigning IP addresses to devices on the internal network.